edbustos77084/personal/devops-notes.md

 - 6.2 Stabilize the solution
 * Purpose: Ensure sustainability of high levels of business continuity, application service levels, and data protection
 * Site Reliability Engineering (SRE)
-Ensure large systems are highly reliable and scalable Shared ownership of system stability between Dev and OPs T-Shaped engineers with deep development and operations expertise Approaching all operational activities as a software concern Closely managing Service Level Indicators (SLIs) and Service Level Objectives (SLOs) Failover/Disaster Recovery
+  * Ensure large systems are highly reliable and scalable
+  * Shared ownership of system stability between Dev and OPs
+  * T-Shaped engineers with deep development and operations expertise
+  * Approaching all operational activities as a software concern
+  * Closely managing Service Level Indicators (SLIs) and Service Level Objectives (SLOs)
+* Failover/Disaster Recovery
-Develop the ability to recover quickly
+  * Develop the ability to recover quickly
-Failover mechanism allows service to resume quickly, or even avoid service interruption Disaster recovery must be planned, architected into the service and practices Continuous security monitoring
+  * Failover mechanism allows service to resume quickly, or even avoid service interruption
+  * Disaster recovery must be planned, architected into the service and practices
+* Continuous security monitoring
-Detect intrusions and attacks on production services and infrastructure (detective controls) Security as code and penetration testing focus on preventing known vulnerabilities from getting to production (preventive controls)
+  * Detect intrusions and attacks on production services and infrastructure (detective controls)
+  * Security as code and penetration testing focus on preventing known vulnerabilities from getting to production (preventive controls)
-Test services continuously for newly discovered and reported vulnerabilities Architect for operations (covered in Architect) Nonfunctional requirements (covered in Test End-to-End) 6.3 Measure the business value
+  * Test services continuously for newly discovered and reported vulnerabilities
+* Architect for operations (covered in Architect)
+* Nonfunctional requirements (covered in Test End-to-End)
+- 6.3 Measure the business value
-Purpose: Test hypotheses of business value and customers are delighted with delivered solution before Operations takes custody
+* Purpose: Test hypotheses of business value and customers are delighted with delivered solution before Operations takes custody
-Innovation accounting (covered in Hypothesize) Evaluate hypothesis
+* Innovation accounting (covered in Hypothesize)
+* Evaluate hypothesis
-Application telemetry creates a way to evaluate the business results of a hypothesis Measure both leading and lagging indicators
+  * Application telemetry creates a way to evaluate the business results of a hypothesis
+  * Measure both leading and lagging indicators
-Build the ability to identify the correlation between business results and the hypothesis being tested 6.4 Learn and React
+  * Build the ability to identify the correlation between business results and the hypothesis being tested
+- 6.4 Learn and React
-Purpose: Learn from the hypothesis on whether to pivot or persevere, as well as how to improve the flow of value Learn Startup (covered in Hypothesize)
+* Purpose: Learn from the hypothesis on whether to pivot or persevere, as well as how to improve the flow of value
+* Learn Startup (covered in Hypothesize)
-Relentless Improvement
+* Relentless Improvement
-In order to improve the ability to test hypotheses, the Continuous Delivery Pipeline must be constantly maintained Team-level retrospectives and program and solution-level Inspect and Adapt events are crucial to improve the flow Focus on the root cause of bottlenecks and research incidents to identify the most important place to improve Value Stream Mapping
+  * In order to improve the ability to test hypotheses, the Continuous Delivery Pipeline must be constantly maintained
+  * Team-level retrospectives and program and solution-level Inspect and Adapt events are crucial to improve the flow
+  * Focus on the root cause of bottlenecks and research incidents to identify the most important place to improve
+* Value Stream Mapping
-Continuously apply Value Stream mapping to optimize value flow Apply current state mapping and future state mapping so objectives are clear
+  * Continuously apply Value Stream mapping to optimize value flow
+  * Apply current state mapping and future state mapping so objectives are clear

+- Calculate WSJ
+* Cost of Delay / Job Size = WSJF